pH-7/Simple-Java-Text-Editor/README.md

 **PH NotePad** is a simple and light **text editor** (notepad) written in Java.

-- Search tool (to search text/keywords easily in the code) + highlighting the code found
+* Search tool (to search text/keywords easily in the code) + highlighting the code found.

-- Find/Replace text/code
+* Find/Replace text/code.

-- Auto completion for Java and C++ keywords (files need to be saved as *.java*/*.cpp*).
+* Auto completion for Java and C++ keywords (files need to be saved as *.java*/*.cpp*).
 It can be easily expanded to support pretty much any number of languages.

-- Nice image buttons for better UX
+* Nice image buttons for better UX.

 ![Example Java Text Editor](Screenshots/find-replace-word-in-java-text-editor.png)